-Individual Provision Map (Enhanced provision)
+My Plans (Enhanced provision)

-The Individual provision map (IPM) records the additional support the child receives outside the differentiated curriculum.
+The My Plan records the additional support the child receives outside the differentiated curriculum.
 It allows a full record of the support the child has received to be passed on from teacher to teacher.
 The IPM contains information about:

-- Areas of difficulty that the child might be facing and the child's strengths and skill - The teaching strategies and resources being used - Three or four (maximum) short-term targets set for the child, which will be shared with parents/carers and will be the focus of our work with the child.
-Parents'/carers' perspective of the child's progress, including details of concerns and additional support that the child will be receiving from home, will also be included. - Additional request for support (if necessary) allowing parents or class teacher to seek additional support linked to our school provision maps. - The review date of the plan - The outcomes at the review date filled in retrospectively by the class teacher or in advance to share with the parents. - Progress monitored through teacher assessment, parental and child viewpoint, coupled with other forms of assessment used in the school e.g. checking maths and English books. - SIMS Pupil Tracker is used to help monitor progress.
-SENDCo, class teacher and headteacher will use the tracker to review progress of SEND children.
-The SENDCo will discuss with class teacher changes to provision if appropriate. - Targets are reviewed with parents/carers before new targets are set.
-Children are involved in this process and encouraged to reflect on how they could improve. - Teachers, the SENDCo and parents/carers will have a copy of any new IPM.
-The IPM will stay in the class SEND file, until it is reviewed.
-At the end of the year, it will be passed to the next class teacher. - In the event of significant changes occurring, such as a professional report suggesting changes to the current approaches being used, a new IPM may be produced.
+- Areas of difficulty that the child might be facing and the child's strengths and skill - The teaching strategies and resources being used - Three or four (maximum) short-term targets set for the child, which will be shared with the parents / carers and will be the focus of our work with the child.
+The parents' / carers' perspective of the child's progress, including details of concerns and additional support that the child will be receiving from home, will also be included. - Additional request for support (if necessary) allowing the parents or class teacher to seek additional support linked to our school provision maps. - The review date of the plan - The outcomes at the review date filled in retrospectively by the class teacher or in advance to share with the parents. - Progress monitored through teacher assessment, parental and child view point, coupled with other forms of assessment used in the school e.g. checking maths and English books.

+- SIMS Pupil Tracker is used to help monitor progress.
+SENDCo, Class teacher and head teacher will use the tracker to review progress of SEND children.
+The SENDCo will discuss with class teacher changes to provision if appropriate. - Targets are reviewed with parents / carers before new targets are set.
+Children are involved in this process and encouraged to reflect on how they could improve. - Teachers, the SENDCo and parents/carers will have a copy of any My Plans.
+The children's My Plans will stay in the class SEND file, until it is reviewed.
+At the end of the year, it will be passed to the next class teacher. - In the event of significant changes occurring, such as a professional report suggesting changes to the current approaches being used, a new My Plan may be produced.